 Groups To Tiles

-The video tutorial describing the Groups To Tiles mode:
+The video tutorials describing the Groups To Tiles mode:

 The Groups To Tiles mode packs UV islands split by the user into a number of groups.
 The target UV area (where a given group is going to be packed) is configured independently for each group.